int-brain-lab/iblenv/README.md

 ```

 Notes:
-- Whenever you run IBL code in Python you should activate the `iblenv` environment, and ensure the IBL repository paths are *not* added directly to your python path (e.g. don't start a python console from within any of the directories that contain an IBL repository).
+- Whenever you run IBL code in Python you should activate the `iblenv` environment
 - While these IBL repositories are under active development, remember to git pull regularly.
 - If you want to closely follow feature development across different repositories, you can simply checkout and pull the relevant branches within those repositories.
 - If you want to launch GUIs that rely on pyqt (e.g. the IBL data exploration gui or phy) from IPython, you should first run the IPython magic command `%gui qt`.